magnesj/ResInsight/docs/Snapshots.md

 The **Advanced Snapshot Export** command is useful for exporting several images of a specified set of views while simultaniously changing some of their settings.
 By using this command it is easy to document all layers of a specific model, or generate images with identical setup across several different cases.
 It is also easy to export an image for each of the timesteps in a case, or even a combination of all these parameters.

-Invoking the command will display the following dialog
+Invoking the command will display the following dialog:

  ![]({{ site.baseurl }}/images/SnapshotAdvancedExport.png)

 This table defines which 3D Views to modify, and how to modify them.
 Each row defines the modifications of a specific view, and for all the combinations a row specifies, a snapshot is generated.

 To edit a row, the row must be activated by toggeling it on in the **Active** column, then double click on the cell to edit.

+Options represented by columns:

 - **View** - Selects the view to modify
 - **Result Type**, **Properties** - Defines a list of eclipse result properties to cycle through when creating snapshots.
 If properties from both the dynamic and static list is needed, you must create a new row.